jefdaj/gitit/README.markdown

 * You can point gitit at `testwiki/testwiki.conf` to start a simple test wiki.

+* `gitit.sh` can automatically build or rebuild the wiki.
+  It can also load the top-level functions in a repl, or launch the test wiki from `testwiki/testwiki.conf`.

 * The "external" plugin lets you make your own external page transform plugins.